 With single-projector PP's (one potential per angular momentum l, i.e. one projector per l in the separable form), the choice of the electronic configuration automatically determines the reference states to pseudize: for each l, the bound valence eigenstate is pseudized at the corresponding eigenvalue.
 It is however possible to generate PP's by pseudizing atomic waves, i.e. regular solutions of the radial Kohn-Sham equation, at any energy.
 More than one such atomic waves of different energy can be pseudized for the same l, resulting in a PP with more than one projector per l.
 This possibility considerably extends the number of "degrees of freedom" in the generation of a PP. As a rule of thumb: start first with one projector per l, at the energy of the bound state.
-For atoms having semicore states in the valence, an obvious choice is to include two projectors, using both bound states.
-If you are not happy, experiment a bit with more projectors, different pseudization energies, etc.
+For atoms having semicore states in the valence, the obvious choice is to include two projectors, using both bound states.
+Unfortunately this is currently not possible with the atommic code, because the state pseudized at the upper bound-state energy will necessarily have a node (in order to be orthogonal to the one with lower energy).
+Presently, what you can do is to choose the semicore energy, plus a higher energy that is not too far away the former.
+You should experiment a bit with more projectors, different pseudization energies, etc.